Many people around the globe are preparing to celebrate the Summer Solstice at Stonehenge. This spiritual festivity praises fertility,...

 These cottages give you the freedom to stick to a budget.
 Cook your own meals, come and go as you please and enjoy the privacy of having your own home away from home.

 Most of the Bibury Cottages on Manor have a quaint cottage vibe.
-But Gables Cottage is one of the favourites among visitors.
+But Arlington Mill is one of the favourites among visitors.

 The beautiful cottage has a traditional stone finish.
 And, you are within a ten-minute walk of the local pub.